Superior Restoration of Murrieta Logo

 • Don’t forget to change the absorbent materials underneath the book each time you do the interleaving process.

 This is at the point when all the pages are almost dry.
 But, the covers are the hardest ones to dry out.
 So, place absorbent materials between the cover and text block.
-Line up everything in its proper place.
-Then, place something on top of it.
-Placing something on top of the book can help to flatten it.
-But, never use another type of book to place on top of it.
-Let it sit until it is perfectly dry.

 Fixing a water damaged book can be tricky but with some knowledge, skills, and patience, you can restore it without spending a lot of money.